CERAMIC TILEWORKS, FLOORS AND WALLS IN BATHROOMS AND TOILETS

-There are no specific requirements according to the method of production, both extruded (code A) and dry-pressed (code B) ceramic tiles are acceptable, with glazed (code GL) or unglazed (code UGL) surface.
+There are no specific requirements according to the method of production, both extruded (code A) and dry-pressed (code B) ceramic tiles are acceptable, width glazed (code GL) or unglazed (code UGL) surface.

-Water absorption (E) should be E= 6% for floor tiles.
+Water absorption (E) should be not more then E= 6% for floor tiles.
 There are no special requirements for wall tiles.

 According to resistance to surface abrasion, floor ceramic tiles should belong to the class 4 according to ISO 10545-7 (also referred to as class PEI IV or class G).

 The floor tiles should satisfy the coefficient R9 of slip resistance (according to DIN 51130).

 Regarding to chemical resistance, tiles should be classified as:

 GLA for resistance to low concentrations of acids and alkalis

 GHA for resistance to high concentrations of acids and alkalis

 Adhesives for ceramic tiles should be classified, according to EN 12004, as class C2.

 Grout for tiles should be classified, according to EN 13888, as